 Google announced its plans to purchase power from EDF’s wind plant at the 21st Conference of the Parties to the United Nations Framework Convention on Climate Change (COP21) held in Paris, France.

 With the new agreement, Google’s renewable portfolio has reached approximately 2.6GW of wind and solar energy, making it the world’s first and biggest company to purchase renewable energy.

 The Great Western wind farm is interconnected to the transmission system owned by the Southwestern Public Service and operated by the Southwest Power Pool (SPP).

 Contractors involved with the Great Western wind project

 The turbines for the wind project were supplied by Vestas Wind Systems.
 Construction of the plant was carried out by EDF RE.

 Power off-take from EDF’s wind farms

-EDF commissioned four wind farms in the US with a combined installed capacity of 708MW between December 2016 and January 2017.
-The four wind farms include the 125.6MW Tyler Bluff wind project and the 174MW Salt Fork wind farm in northern Texas, the 184MW Kelly Creek wind farm in north-eastern Illinois, and the Great Western wind farm in Oklahoma.
+EDF commissioned four wind farms in the US, with a combined installed capacity of 708MW, between December 2016 and January 2017.
+The four wind farms include the 125.6MW Tyler Bluff wind project and 174MW Salt Fork wind farm in northern Texas, the 184MW Kelly Creek wind farm in north-east Illinois, and the Great Western wind farm in Oklahoma.